Lemonade renters insurance review

 - Get a quote if you’re looking for the lowest cost for coverage.

-- Pick something else if you need more personal customer service.
+- Pick something else if you like having a personal agent.

 - Budget-conscious renters in 27 states can apply.